CS2103JAN2017-T16-B2/main/docs/DeveloperGuide.md

 **MSS**

 1. User creates a scheduled task with multiple date slots
-2. System checks for overlap of events and allocate the selected slots for a task<br />
+2. System creates and allocate the selected slots for a task<br />
 Use case ends.

 **Extensions**

-2a.
-There is an overlap of events
+1a.
+The date input format is incorrect

 > 1a1.
+System shows a error message to the user<br />
+  Use case ends

+1b.
+The date input does not contain a time range

-System shows a warning message to the user<br />
+> 1b1.
+System shows a error message to the user<br />
   Use case ends

 #### Use case: Free-ing slot when user confirms a slot for a task